AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 ***Pre-Req :*** We used an OMS Automation Account in the Azure portal.
 This Automation Account will also need jobs which have been created and which have run.
 Automation Account is a Run As Account.
 Run As accounts in Azure Automation provide authentication for managing resources on the Azure Resource Manager or Azure Classic deployment model using Automation runbooks and other Automation features.

 Identity Labs has an extensive OMS solution.
 The MSI Helper Service takes advantage of this existing setup from the Labs to execute code inside of Virtual machines.

+***Access to Azure Runbooks and Logs :*** You need to be an admin in the Lab to access these resources.
+Please file a ticket with lab if there are any issues.

 <br>
 <img src="images/OMS_Admin.PNG" alt="OMSADMIN" width="800"/>